How to conduct a successful grievance

 Only suggest a resolution if you want to remain in employment

-To conclude, you should then suggest a resolution if your intention is to remain in employment.
-If your intention by raising a grievance is to commence without prejudice negotiations concurrently, then do not suggest a resolution as you will do that in your without prejudice correspondence.
+To conclude, If your intention is to remain in employment you should then suggest a resolution.
+If your intention by raising a grievance is to commence without prejudice negotiations simultaneously, then do not suggest a resolution as you will do that in your without prejudice correspondence.
 Instead, explain to your employer that you feel badly treated and let down and will have to consider your options.

 The importance of a good grievance letter

 How to write a grievance letter to your employer is an important skill.
 It is not only important for getting things off your chest, but also for giving you the maximum chance of entering into a settlement agreement and receiving sufficient payment to tide you over until you find a new job.
-Writing a good grievance letter can also form the basis for drafting your ’ET1’ (that’s your employment tribunal claim form, as explained in chapter 10).
+Writing a good grievance letter can also form the basis for drafting your ET1 form (that’s your employment tribunal claim form) an employer will see this and it should give you more negotiating power in settlement discussions.

 Attending a grievance meeting